 And if you’re an intermediate or advanced lifter wanting to maintain the muscle you have right now, two full-body workouts a week will do a decent job of muscle maintenance.

 On the flipside, if you want to get a bit more volume in, you can also train your whole body four times a week.
-For some individuals, high frequency training programs that hit a muscle group 4-6 times a week can be a highly effective way to gain muscle.
+For some individuals, high frequency training programs that hit a muscle group 4-6 times a week can be highly effective for building muscle.

 You also have the option of changing training frequency from one week to the next.